weewx/weewx/docs_src/index.md

 you are developing a driver, skin, or other extension.

-If you are working on the WeeWX core, or if you want to experiment with code that is under development, then you will probably want to run from a git clone of the source tree.
+If you are working on the WeeWX core, or if you want to experiment with code that is under development, then you will probably want to run directly from the source code.

+The [user guide](usersguide/installing-weewx) has more details, or you can jump right in and get started:

 * [Debian](quickstarts/debian) - Ubuntu, Mint, Raspian, Devuan
 * [Redhat](quickstarts/redhat) - Fedora, CentOS, Rocky
 * [SUSE](quickstarts/suse) - openSUSE
 * [pip](quickstarts/pip) - any operating system with Python 3.7+
 * [run from source](quickstarts/source)

-See the [user guide](usersguide/installing-weewx) for detailed instructions.

 ## Documentation